 Cost: Does not apply

-It will take approximately nine months for the trademark certificate to be issued after the advertisement in Trademark Journal has been published.
+It will take approximately four months for the trademark certificate to be issued after the advertisement in Trademark Journal has been published.
 Generally, trademark registrations last for a period of ten years and can be renewed.

 If GB Legal Associates can simplify the process of registering a trademark for you, even though it seems complex.
 We assist you with all aspects of TRADEMARK REGISTRATION.